newchuyalong/libgdx-learning/Admob-in-libgdx.md

 I should note that this isn't the only way to make this work.
 But it's one approach that worked for me, so I decided to share it in the hopes that others might find it useful as well.

 Please note that Google have deprecated 6.4.1 and earlier SDKs.
 For notes on how to use the new Google Mobile Ads approach, please see [[Google Mobile Ads | Google Mobile Ads in Libgdx (replaces deprecated AdMob)]].
-Thankfully the changes are very minm, .'//ю.дюждбimal from a developer/implementation point of view.
+Thankfully the changes are very minimal from a developer/implementation point of view.

 # Background #